webix-hub/docs/data/api/refs/ui.pivot.md

 - api/link/ui.pivot_paddingy_config.md - sets the top and bottom padding (applies the specified value to both sides)
 - api/ui.pivot_popup_config.md - an object with the properties of the configuration popup
 - api/ui.pivot_profile_config.md - enables profiling (for development stage)
-- api/ui.pivot_readonly_config.md - disables changing of the pivot configuration settings
+- api/ui.pivot_readonly_config.md - disables the possibility to change pivot configuration settings
 - api/ui.pivot_readonlytitle_config.md - sets some text in the right top corner instead of the link that opens the popup for configuring pivot
 - api/link/ui.pivot_ready_config.md - event handler called just after the component has been completely initialized
 - api/link/ui.pivot_removemissed_config.md - defines how to treat items in case of reloading